We take a personal and active approach, working hand in hand with our families.

 Natasha started in the senior living industry in 2010 as a Community Relations Director with Merrill Gardens Assisted Living in Roswell.
 During that time, Natasha’s father became ill and she and her family had to transition him into a skilled nursing home and eventually onto hospice.
 This experience was eye-opening for Natasha as she realized firsthand the enormous need for Advocates, especially when families are going through a crisis situation and needing to make important decisions quickly.

 In 2013, Natasha became a Family Advocate.
-She successfully assisted hundreds of families and guided them through the arduous task of selecting the best senior living option for their loved one.
-In this role, Natasha found her true passion because she loves meeting with her families and getting to know them on a personal level.
+In this role, Natasha found her true passion because she loves working with families and getting to know them on a personal level.

-Natasha earned a Bachelors of Arts degree from The University of Central Florida and currently resides in Midtown Atlanta with her partner, Judd, and adorable goldendoodle, Romeo.
+Natasha earned a Bachelors of Arts degree from The University of Central Florida and currently resides in Brookhaven with her partner, Judd, three children and their golden doodle.

 Lynn’s inspiration for entering this field was triggered by her personal experience.
 Her mother and father-in-law were both diagnosed with dementia.